-As it is, creative principals and teacher leaders devise ways to work around the established culture of isolation.
+As it is now, creative principals and teacher leaders devise ways to work around the established culture of isolation.
 Schools characterized by a culture of collaboration focused on student learning do exist and, indeed, were present in our studies.
 But their leaders were swimming against the tide.
 Their collaborative cultures were fragile and could easily wither with the departure of key personnel.
-The promise of systemic reform--represented in Philadelphia by Children Achieving, Superintendent David W. Hornbeck's sweeping plan for school reform--is that those who have ingeniously fought the prevailing culture of private practice may now feel they are swimming with the tide.
+The promise of systemic change-such as that now occurring in Philadelphia-is that those who have ingeniously fought the prevailing culture of private practice may now feel they are swimming with the tide.

-Hornbeck's reform agenda carries with it the potential to support greater associational life in the system in several important ways: 1) small learning communities of 200-500 students are in the process of being created in all schools in the District, structural features that are intended to develop a more caring and continuous learning experience for students and greater collaboration among teachers; 2) sufficient numbers of faculty are hired before school starts in the fall, allowing students to be assigned to their courses by the end of the second week of school, thereby ending the long-held practice of "leveling" classes in October and the reassigning of hundreds of teachers to accommodate enrollment fluctuations; 3) schools are now being organized into K-12 feeder clusters (22 in all of which 6 are in full operation) to promote regular interaction, coordinated planning, and a sense of community among teachers and principals who instruct a common cohort of students; and 4) time for professional development is being increased, paid for in part by a substantial infusion of funds from external sources, notably the five-year \$50 million Annenberg Challenge Grant and its matching funds.
-These are all encouraging signs that lead us to hope that future evaluations will report greater progress in program implementation.
+Philadelphia's reform agenda carries with it the potential to support greater associational life in the system in several important ways: (a) small learning communities of 200 to 500 students are in the process of being created in all schools in the district, structural features that are intended to develop a more caring and continuous learning experience for students and greater collaboration among teachers; (b) sufficient numbers of faculty are hired before school starts in the fall, allowing students to be assigned to their courses by the end of the second week of school, thereby ending the long-held practice of "leveling" classes in October and the reassigning of hundreds of teachers to accommodate enrollment fluctuations; (c) schools have been organized into K-12 feeder clusters (22 in all) to promote regular interaction, coordinated planning, and a sense of community among teachers and principals who instruct a common cohort of students; and (d) time for professional development is being increased, paid for in part by a substantial infusion of funds from external sources, notably the 5-year \$50 million Annenberg Challenge Grant and its matching funds.
+These developments lead us to hope that future evaluations will report greater progress in program implementation.

-To conclude, the isolation of school professional personnel undertaking reform stood out for us as we looked across nine program evaluations written within a two-year time frame.
+To conclude, the isolation of school professional personnel undertaking reform stood out for us as we looked across nine program evaluations written within a 2-year time frame.
 The prevalence of practices and policies restricting the development of social capital emerged as real phenomena in explaining chronic problems of implementation of reform, and these continue to resonate for us as we conduct ongoing research in the School District of Philadelphia.
-Although some of these ways of doing business will be difficult to alter because they require increased resources or represent difficult tradeoffs, others are amenable to change.
-Indeed, some of the policies described in this paper such as automatically reassigning teachers hired after September 1st to a different school the following year or the frequent rotation of principals would be considered most unusual in other school districts.
+Although some of these ways of doing business will be difficult to alter because they require increased resources or represent difficult trade-offs, others are amenable to change.
+Indeed, some of the policies described in this article such as automatically reassigning teachers hired after September 1 to a different school the following year or the frequent rotation of principals would be considered most unusual in other school districts.
 Administrative practices and union policies are not immutable.
 Addressing policy change in this area should become a priority if school staffs are to work together rather than trying to reform alone.